targetteal/o2-en/en_US/2.2/meta-agreements.md

 _Restrictions_ are limitations of authority that apply to all _Roles_ of a given _Circle_. _Restrictions_ are composed of a title and description (both mandatory) and propagate to all inner _Circles_, unless otherwise specified in their description.

-_Restrictions_ can't establish expectations, because thats the purpose of an _Accountability_.
-Nevertheless, a _Restriction_ cand demmand action, but only for the individuals on which the _Restriction_ applies and in the specific condition that triggers it.
+_Restrictions_ can't establish expectations, because that's the purpose of an _Accountability_.
+Nevertheless, a _Restriction_ can demmand action, but only for the individuals on which the _Restriction_ applies and in the specific condition that triggers it.

 ### 2.4 Structure Evolution